Ring learning with errors: Ring learning with errors signature (RLWE-SIG)

 A RLWE version of the classic Feige–Fiat–Shamir Identification protocol was created and converted to a digital signature in 2011 by Lyubashevsky.
 The details of this signature were extended in 2012 by Gunesyu, Lyubashevsky, and Popplemann in 2012 and published in their paper "Practical Lattice Based Cryptography – A Signature Scheme for Embedded Systems."
 These papers laid the groundwork for a variety of recent signature algorithms some based directly on the ring learning with errors problem and some which are not tied to the same hard RLWE problems.

 Ring learning with errors homomorphic encryption (RLWE-HOM)

+Homomorphic encryption is type of encryption that allows computations to be performed on encrypted data without first having to decrypt it.
 The purpose of homomorphic encryption is to allow the computations on sensitive data to occur on computing devices that should not be trusted with the data.
 These computing devices are allowed to process the ciphertext which is output from a homomorphic encryption.
 In 2011, Brakersky and Vaikuntanathan, published "Fully Homomorphic Encryption from Ring-LWE and Security for Key Dependent Messages" which builds a homomorphic encryption scheme directly on the RLWE problem.